vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

       <b>Sources of financing foreseen after the end of the project </b>
     </td>
     <td rowspan="1">
       <p>Unbale to evaluate.
-CA does not breakdown the costs of an individual component</p>
+Beawre does not breakdown the costs of an individual component</p>
     </td>
   </tr>
    <tr>